rahulh25/shorturlreactfrontend/README.md

     ```bash
     kubectl get svc -o wide
     ```
-4. You can then traverse to the external ip on port 80 and see your application running there.<br>
+4. You can then traverse to the external ip on port 80 and see your application running there.
+Give it a few minutes before it can start<br>
     ![KUBERNETES COMMANDS](https://github.com/rahulh25/screenshots/blob/master/frontend/kubectl_frontend.png)<br>